albar965/littlenavconnect-manual/en/START.md

 `Highlighted text` is used to denote window, menu, button, file or directory names.

-*Little Navconnect* is a 32-bit application and was tested with Windows 7, Windows 8, Windows 10 (32-bit and 64-bit), macOS Sierra and Ubuntu Linux.
+*Little Navconnect* for Windows is a 32-bit application and was tested with Windows 7, Windows 8, Windows 10 \(32-bit and 64-bit\).

+The macOS and Linux versions are both 64-bit and were tested with macOS Sierra and Ubuntu Linux.

+### Updating
+Delete all installed files of a previous _Little Navconnect_ version before installing a new version.
+All files from the previous ZIP can be deleted since settings are stored in separate directories.
+In any case do not merge the installation directories.

+There is no need to delete the old settings directory.
+The program is written in a way that it can always work with old setting files.

 ### Windows